Kyriosity/read-write/readme+/pencraft/readme+/_rsc/README.md

 ## Conclusion

-Yours sincerely, owner of github.com/Kyriosity (Kyrill D).
+If you have questions or demands, please contact me by committing to one of the repositories.

-If you have questions or demands, don't hesitate to contact me by committing to one of the repositories.
-Hope to hear from you.
+Looking forward to hearing from you, yours owner of github.com/Kyriosity (Kyrill D).